Olson’s deep homer helps A’s rally late to beat Royals 2-1

 Kansas City’s Nick Dini hit a sacrifice fly in the fifth for the game’s first run.

-Anderson allowed five hits over five innings.
+Anderson allowed five hits over five innings and would have liked to go longer, but Melvin is trying to get some younger pitchers like Puk and Jesus Luzardo key experience down the stretch.
 The left-hander has received three or fewer runs of support in 16 of his last 22 starts.

+“I’d be lying if I said I didn’t want to go longer but having a couple lefties throwing upper-90s after you is never a bad option,” Anderson said.

 Lopez — who has only won on the road this season — missed a chance at winning three straight starts for the first time in his career.
 Demoted to the bullpen for an extensive stretch midseason, he has been steady of late.